pogipop/cloudron/docs/references/selfhosting.md

 *   Apps are run with an AppArmor profile that disables many system calls and restricts access to `proc` and `sys` filesystems.
 *   Most apps are run as non-root user.
 In the future, we intend to implement user namespaces.
+*   Each app is run in it's own subdomain as opposed to sub-paths.
+This ensures that XSS vulnerabilities in one app doesn't [compromise](https://security.stackexchange.com/questions/24155/preventing-insecure-webapp-on-subdomain-compromise-security-of-main-webapp) other apps.

 ## Email